 Cando is pleased to announce its 24th Annual National Conference "A New Dawn in Indigenous Economies" to be held on October 22-25, 2017 in Fredericton, N obstacles and reveal existing trends in our dynamic economy.
-Topics and training opportunities, conference attendees will not only see the region's innovative energy, but leave with fresh strategies and tools to take their organizations and communities to the next level.

 This year's conference will be co-hosted by St. Mary's First Nation & the Joint Economic Development Initiative (JEDI).